ANNE VACHELL (1542-1612+)

 Ellen Vaughan was a maidservant in the household of Richard and Mary Philips when she claimed that another member of the household, Alan Carr, had got her with child.
 According to the account given in Eleanor Hubbard’s City Women: Money, Sex & the Social Order in Early Modern London, Ellen and her fellow maidservant, Agnes Loveday, contrived to lock Carr in his room and then persuaded their employers to join them in coercing him into marrying Ellen.
 When Mary Philips asked a friend, Lady Dixon, for advice, that gentlewoman sent for the vicar, Mr. Smart, and once they had all gathered at the Philips house, Carr was freed and the ceremony took place.
 Shortly thereafter, Carr sued for a separation on the grounds the marriage had been forced and since there was no sign of a child, Richard and Mary Philips testified on his behalf that he had only agreed to the marriage for fear of punishment.
-Hubbard does not give an outcome for the case, but presumably the marriage was declared invalid.

 FRANCES VAUGHAN (c.1562-July 1647)

 Frances Vaughan was the daughter of John Vaughan of Sutton-on-Derwent (d.1566+) and Anne Pickering (1514-1582) and a cousin of Blanche Parry.
 She was at court in 1578 as a maid of honor.
-In c.1582, she married Thomas, 5th baron Borough or Burgh of Gainsborough (1558-October 14, 1597).
+In about 1582, she married Thomas, 5th baron Borough or Burgh of Gainsborough (1558-October 14, 1597).
 Their children were Anne (c.1583-before 1608), Frances (c.1586-before November 24, 1619), Robert (c.1594-February 26, 1602/3), Elizabeth (d.1603+), and Catherine (d.
 May 1, 1646).
 Lord Borough was a soldier and served as Governor of Brill during the war in Flanders.
 When he fell ill, Frances petitioned Queen Elizabeth to allow him to return to England.
 A number of her letters to various correspondents are still extant, giving a clear picture of her “distressed condition.”
 By the time Borough died, while serving as Lord Deputy of Ireland, he was deeply in debt.
 Frances and their five young children were left nearly penniless at Starborough Castle.
 Queen Elizabeth eventually granted her a pension of £400 a year.
 According to the unpublished PhD dissertation All the Queen’s Women: The Changing Place and Perception of Aristocratic Women in Elizabethan England 1558-1620 (1987) by Joan Barbara Greenbaum Goldsmith, “Lady Burrow” was often at court during the last decade of Elizabeth’s reign.
 She continued to petition for assistance.
 Letters she wrote to Sir Robert Cecil in 1599 and 1600 are preserved in the Cecil correspondence.
 In April 1608, she petitioned King James to recover £2000 to £3000 out of recusant lands.
 It was not the first time she had made such a petition and this one apparently fared no better than her earlier efforts.
 In 1625/6, she petitioned King Charles for redress when the pension Queen Elizabeth had granted her had not been paid for a year.
 Although Frances had a life interest in Starborough Castle, requiring the sale of ¼ of it and of several nearby manors in 1626 to revert to the buyer only after her death, she was unable to afford to live there.
 At some point in her widowhood, she moved to Westminster.
 She was buried in St. Margaret’s, Westminster on July 19, 1647.